In-depth: PostHog vs LaunchDarkly

 Does LaunchDarkly or PostHog offer free trials?

-How long does it take to implement PostHog?
+How long does it take to implement PostHog feature flags?

-Feature flags and experiments are simple.
-They are a few lines of code in all of your favorite languages.
-They can even be set up on no-code site builders like Framer or Webflow.
+Feature flags are a few lines of code in all major languages and frameworks, and can even be set up on no-code builders like Framer or Webflow.

 Community questions